 1988-89 Star Nova Ken Griffey Jr. (#118-126 + Promo)

 Following the same format as the Silver Series, there are nine consecutive Ken Griffey Nova cards, each with a different title.
 Again, a promo card adds to the total.

 These are a little tricky since they have blank backs, but the promos below are usually attributed to either 1988 or 1989.
 If it was not already clear, Star loved to make promo cards and Griffey was a popular athlete to include in a promotional capacity.

 Unlicensed Ken Griffey Jr. Minor League & Pre-Rookie Cards

 Unlicensed cards can be an interesting alternative for collectors and can be obtained for just a few dollars in many instances.
 The problem arises when knockoff cards are presented as official and unknowing collectors are taken for a ride.
 When dealing with early Ken Griffey Jr. cards, one key thing to look for is graded copies from reputable grading services.
 Chances are good that if you cannot find a graded version, it is likely a knockoff.
 Also, there are instances where signed versions have been authenticated by PSA/DNA.
 It is important to realize that PSA is only authenticating the signature, so some unlicensed cards have certified authentic signatures.

-While there are many unlicensed Ken Griffey Jr. minor league cards, a few seem more common than others.
-They are detailed below.
-Again, there is nothing wrong with collecting the cards, it is just always good to know what you are buying.
+While there are multiple unlicensed Ken Griffey Jr. minor league cards, a few seem more common than others.
+Again, there is nothing wrong with collecting the cards, it's just always good to know what you are buying.

 1988 San Bernardino Spirit Ken Griffey Jr. #34